sdingcn/closure/README.md

 All variables are references to objects and are immutable once bound.
 Variables starting with lower-case letters are lexically scoped;
 variables starting with upper-case letters are dynamically scoped.
+Garbage collection (GC) automatically runs when 80% of the reserved heap space is occupied, and if GC cannot reduce the occupancy to be smaller than 80% then the reserved space will grow.
 Other features and intrinsic functions should be intuitive.
 The full semantic reference is the interpreter itself.